Children's Occupational Therapy Liverpool City Council

 - Cannot sit still and fidgets a lot

 - Struggles with food textures, tastes or smells and has a limited diet

 - Has difficulty wearing certain textures or dislikes tags and seams

 - Struggles to manage their emotions

 This may be an indication that they have Sensory Processing Difficulties.
-Support for parents of children with Sensory Processing Difficulties is accessed through Sensory Processing Difficulties Awareness Sessions and Workshops.
+We offer a graduated response to supporting children with SPD.
+Support for parents of children with Sensory Processing Difficulties is accessed through Sensory Processing Difficulties Awareness Session and Workshops.